lennythecreator/WishList-App/README.md

 Submitted by: **Lenny Uwaeme**

-**Name of your app** is a wishlist app that helps the user keep track of what they want to buy.
+**Wish List** is a wishlist app that helps the user keep track of what they want to buy.

 Time spent: **4** hours spent in total